jonahlund/fhtml/README.md

 assert_eq!(output, "<div>3</div>");
 ```
-Since these macros expands to `std::write!`, any values that can be used in `std::write!` can be used here.
+Since these macros expand to `std::write!`, any values that can be used in `std::write!` can be used here.

 ### Components
 ```rust